 Persistence

-Metarank supports two possible persistence modes:
+Metarank supports two possible persistence modes for storing features:

 • Memory: ephemeral; all state is in RAM.